-Transport to a facility capable of Percutaneous Coronary Intervention (PCI) and/or therapeutic hypothermia in consultation with Medical Command.
+L. Transport to a facility capable of Percutaneous Coronary Intervention (PCI) and/or therapeutic hypothermia in consultation with Medical Command.

 - M. If patient remains unresponsive after ROSC, consider cooling the patient with 250 ml Normal Saline 4 degrees Centigrade (optional equipment if available); cold packs to axilla, groin, neck, etc. - N. Consider the administration of Amiodarone Infusion or Lidocaine infusion if the patient was resuscitated following an episode of VF/VT and is without profound bradycardia or high-grade heart block (2nd degree Type II or 3rd degree or idioventricular rhythm) per MCP Order.
-Note: Continue using the anti-arrhythmic medication that was administered during resuscitation. - Amiodarone administration is 150 mg in 100 ml D5W infused at 1 mg/min. utilizing a 60 drop set.
+Note: Continue using the anti-arrhythmic medication that was administered during resuscitation. - Amiodarone administration is 150 mg in 100 ml NS or D5W infused at 1mg/min or 40 gtts/min utilizing a 60 gtt/ml set.
+Alternatively, Amiodarone can be mixed 150 mg in 250 ml NS or D5W infused at 1mg/min or 100 gtts/min utilizing a 60 gtt/ml set.

-- Lidocaine administration is administered 1 g in 250 ml NS titrated at 1 - 4 mg/min. - O. If hypotension persists after 250 ml IV / IO fluid bolus, administer Dopamine 5 20 micrograms/kg/min per MCP Order.
+- Lidocaine administration is administered 1 g in 250 ml NS titrated at 1 - 4 mg/min. - O. If hypotension persists after 250 ml IV / IO fluid bolus, contact MCP.